boa-z/KaoYan/ky-english/writing/Writing.md

 47 Directions:

-An art exhibition and a robot show are to be held on Sunday, and your friend David asks ymi which one he should go to.
+An art exhibition and a robot show are to be held on Sunday, and your friend David asks you which one he should go to.
 Write him an email to

 1. make a suggestion, and
 2. give your reason(s) .

 Write your answer in about 100 words on the ANSWER SHEET.
 Do not use your own name in your email.
 Use "Li Ming" instead.
 (10 points)

+### 2023 S4 PA Answer v20241215

+Dear David,

+I'm writing this letter to discuss your options for the upcoming events on Sunday.
+I would recommend you to attend the robot show.

+The reasons for my suggestion are as follows.
+Firstly, the robot show is a good opportunity to learn about the latest developments in technology and robotics.
+Secondly, it offers an interactive and engaging experience that is both educational and entertaining.
+In addition, our school's new robot models will be exhibited, providing you with a firsthand look at the latest advancements in robotics.
+I believe you will find the robot show both informative and enjoyable.

+I hope this helps you make your decision.
+Let me know if you have any other questions.

+Best regards,
+Li Ming

 ## 2023 S4 PB